tinybirdco/demo-cdc-users-airline/readme.md

 Clone this repo locally, and get ready to put the required information into ``conf.py``

+### Confirm your database server is configured to generate CDC events.

 ### Confluent Cloud
 If you don't already have a Confluent Cloud Environment and Kafka Cluster, you will need to create one.

 Your cluster will need to be able to connect to AWS RDS, so either make it publicly accessible or ensure that you create the right security rules on both sides.

 Likewise, Tinybird will need to be able to connect to Confluent, so ensure it is available to Tinybird as well.

 ### Tinybird